Chymyst/chymyst-core/docs/chymyst-actor.md

 ```

-Since our computations are stateless, the runtime engine can choose to run several instances of the computation `c1` concurrently, depending on run-time conditions.
+Since our computations are stateless, the runtime engine may choose to run several instances of the computation `c1` concurrently, depending on run-time conditions.

-We note that `c1` is not a reference to a particular instance of a computation.
-Rather, the computation `{ x: Int ⇒ ... }` is being defined _declaratively_, as a description of what needs to be done.
-The value `c1` plays the role of a label attached to the value 123, which specifies that the value 123 should be used as the input value `x` in the computation.
-To express this semantics more clearly, we can change our pseudo-code notation to
+Note that `c1` is not a reference to a particular instance of a computation.
+Rather, the computation `{ x: Int ⇒ ... }` is being defined _declaratively_, as a description of what needs to be done with any message sent via `c1`.
+Thus, the value `c1` plays the role of a label attached to the value 123 specifying that the value 123 should be used as the input value `x` in the particular computation.
+To express this semantics more clearly, let us change our pseudo-code notation to

 ```scala
 go { x: Int from c1 ⇒ ... }